ch-vdld-dev/EsaNotes/README.md

 - maybe good idea to create a new personal notes beside mine and/or create a branch with your name

 ### Usage:
-To have a quick access to the content you want, you have a summary in [3ème INFO notes](obsidian://open?vault=EsaNotes&file=3_INFO%2F3%C3%A8me%20INFO), from there you can go to any cursus and then to any notes
+To have a quick access to the content you want, you have a summary in [[3ème INFO]], from there you can go to any cursus and then to any notes